-You will be asked about your symptoms and medical history.
+The doctor will ask bout symptoms and past health.
 A physical exam will be done.
 This will often result in a diagnosis.

 A sample of skin may be tested.
 This can be done with a biopsy.

-Your doctor may advise you to stop taking medications that may be causing the condition.
+The doctor will advise stopping medicines that may be causing the condition.

 - Antihistamines to reduce itching

 - Steroids by mouth or IV immunoglobulin (IVIG)—to treat the disease

 - Eye drops—to moisten eyes and prevent or treat infection

 - Antibiotics—to treat an infection caused by bacteria